karishmachauhan/Introduction-to-Hashtables/README.md

 # Linear Search Function

-lsearch is the name of the function and A is the list and x is the target search element.
+lsearch is the function's name, A is the list, and x is the target search element.
 The function returns true when the element is found.
 ```python
     def lsearch(A, search_element):